OUR LAWYERS

 -

-Assisted in a major oil rig construction dispute involving two new-build semi-submersible drilling rigs.
-The claims were in excess of SGD 1 billion and the dispute was heard before an arbitral tribunal in London.
+- Assisted in a major offshore construction dispute involving two semi-submersible drilling rigs, with claims in excess of SGD 1 billion.
+The matter was heard before two separate arbitral tribunals in London.
+Assisted in the preparation of both factual and expert witness statements.